ginhavana/WA_NDH/README.md

 #### 2.3.3.
 Private hosting with Virtual Machine server
 A Virtual Machine (VM) is provided by supervisor Thomas Hühn.
 The first step is to enable Windows Subsystem for Linux (WSL) since I'm using a PC that runs Windows OS and most of the tutorial for this methode are for Linux OS.
 WSL allows one to run a Linux command interface, my choice is Ubuntu, on Windows PC.
 Then I install Ubuntu from Microsoft Store, run it and follow the instruction to create a virtual account for Ubuntu.
 It is recommended to check and update Linux Kernel regularly.
 For accessing and communicating between personal PC and VM, I use [Secure Socket Shell network protocol (SSH)](https://www.keyfactor.com/blog/ssh-protocol/).
 The VM will work as a Client and my personal PC is server.
 The command to generate a SSH-Key pair is `ssh-keygen -t rsa -b 4096` with "-t" to set the type of key and "-b" to set the bit amount that the key contains.
+SSH Key pair contains 1 private key, which is saved on my PC as identifier for a connection request, and a public key that will be sent to either Thomas or Jonas, who managing and administrating the Virtual Machine, and saved there in an `authorized_keys` file which allows any connection request with the private key identify with saved public key is automatically allowed.
+After setting up a VM for me, Thomas informed me that the public ip address of the VM was `109.73.30.34` and later changed to `5.102.162.62` and the port number available for me to connect is 22010.
+The command to open a connection to VM is then `sudo ssh root@5.102.161.62 -p 20010 -i id_workadventureVM`.
+The (Workadventure Repo)[https://github.com/thecodingmachine/workadventure] is then cloned to the VM by `git clone https://github.com/thecodingmachine/workadventure.git`
 ## 3. Evaluation
 ### 3.1.
 Maps validation with public server (github server)